SaTT-Wallet/Backend/README.md

 ## Getting Started

-To run SaTT API webservice Provider you will need `NodeJS 12.0+` and `npm` Package manager.
+To run SaTT Token API webservice Provider you will need `NodeJS 12.0+` and `npm` Package manager.

 ### Prerequisites